Mitigram/docker-compose-build/README.md

 ### Option `-r` and `BUILD_REGISTRY` Variable

-Specified an alternative registry to use instead of the one specified as part of the compose file.
+Specifies an alternative registry to use instead of the one specified as part of the compose file.
 When no registry is given, the default, the registry will be the one from the compose file.